friendsofstrandseq/TranslocatoR/README.md

 What you need to install the software.
 Consult [GitLab help section](https://git.embl.de/help 'GitLab-Help') if needed.
 1. Make sure that you own a [SSH-key](https://git.embl.de/help/ssh/README.md) for GitLab
-2. In your terminal navigate to the directory that you wish to clone TranslocatoR to
+2. In your terminal [navigate](https://git.embl.de/help/gitlab-basics/command-line-commands.md) to the directory that you wish to clone TranslocatoR to: `cd PATH_to_your_dir`
-3. Clone TranslocatoR to that directory
+3. [Clone](https://git.embl.de/help/gitlab-basics/command-line-commands.md) TranslocatoR to that directory: `git clone git@git.embl.de:vliet/TranslocatoR.git`
-4. Launch R.Studio and navigate to that your_directory/Translocator/R
+4. Launch R.Studio and navigate to TranslocatoR: `setwd(<PATH>/Translocator/R)`
 5. Execute ``` install ()```
 6. You will need the following packages:
     * ```install.packages("data.table", "gtools", "ggplot2", "stringr", "discreteMTP", "assertthat")```